Category

 Tornado drills

 While tornadoes generally have at least a few minutes of warning, they still move quickly and unpredictably.
-Much like a fire drill, the focus is getting to a secure location as quickly and safely as possible.
-Educate your employees on all of the potential shelters at your workplace, and simulate using alternate sites if the primary shelter is inaccessible for some reason.
+Much like a fire drill, the focus is on getting to a secure location as quickly and safely as possible.
+Educate your employees on all potential shelters at your workplace, and simulate using alternate sites if the primary shelter is inaccessible for some reason.

 Full-scale exercises